 - 1986: The Bell Electrical Products lines of outdoor and weatherproof boxes and enclosures

-- 1990: Marvin Electric Manufacturing with track and down lighting fixtures, and certain assets and the business of Brand-Tex Telecommunications – Modular Products Group which became Hubbell Premise Wiring which manufactures components used in applications for voice and data signal routing and connections
+- 1990: Marvin Electric Manufacturing Company with track and down lighting fixtures, and certain assets and the business of Brand-Rex Telecommunications – Modular Products Group which became Hubbell Premise Wiring which manufactures components used in applications for voice and data signal routing and connections

 - 1991: The net assets of Bryant Electric with its wiring devices and associated components, and Lexington Switch and Controls with its transfer switches and fire pump controls